 Are you facing an unplanned pregnancy?
 Or perhaps just not ready to parent at this time?
 Thoughts and questions can become overwhelming.
 You have options and placing your baby up for adoption is a loving option to consider.
 We can provide information to assist you in making the decisions that are right for you and your child, and to ensure your child is raised in a loving, safe and secure home.
 Do you need help now?
 There is no cost or obligation to speak with us and we are available by using the contact form, text, phone or email.

-One of the first things you should do if facing an unwanted or unexpected pregnancy, is gather information to help you decide what is best for you and your baby.
+One of the first things you should do if facing an unexpected or unwanted pregnancy in Florida, is gather information to help you decide what is best for you and your baby.
 Only you can decide if adoption is right.
-We’re here to provide information you need in making decisions, and to ensure your baby is raised in a loving, safe and secure home.
+With offices in Pensacola, Tallahassee and Franklin County, we’re here to provide information you need in making decisions, and to ensure your baby is raised in a loving, safe and secure home.
 There is no obligation if you would like to meet with us and there is no cost to you in making an adoption plan.

 When in the process may I contact you for information?

-At any point in your pregnancy or even after you have given birth and taken your baby home, you’re welcome to call us for information and answers to your questions.
-We’re happy to speak with you, answer your questions and give you the information you need to make the best decision you can for you and your child.
-You’re welcome to call, text, Email or use the contact form.
+At any point in your pregnancy or even after you have given birth and taken your baby home, you’re welcome to call us for information and answers to your questions about adoption in Florida.
+We’re happy to speak with you, answer your questions, and give you the information you need to make the best decision you can for you and your child.
+You’re welcome to call, text, Email, or use the contact form.